wp-staging/wp-staging/readme.txt

 = Main Features =

 * WP STAGING clones the whole production site into a subfolder like example.com/staging-site.
 * Easy to use!
-Create a clone of your site by clicking one button
+Create a clone / backup of your site by clicking one button (Pro: Backup feature)
 * No Software as a Service - No account needed!
 All data belong to you only and stay on your server.
 * No server timeouts on huge websites or/and small hosting servers
-* Very fast - Migration and clone process takes only a few seconds or minutes, depending on the website's size and server I/O power.
+* Very fast - Migration, cloning and backup process takes only a few seconds or minutes, depending on the website's size and server I/O power.
 * Use the clone as part of your backup strategy
-* Only administrators can access the clone website.
+* Only administrators can access the cloned staging / backup website.
-* SEO friendly: The clone website is unavailable to search engines due to a custom login prompt and the meta tag no-index.
+* SEO friendly: The staging / backup website is unavailable to search engines due to a custom login prompt and the meta tag no-index.
-* The admin bar on the staging website is orange colored and shows clearly when you work on the staging site.
+* The admin bar on the staging / backup website is orange colored and shows clearly when you work on the staging backup site.
-* Extensive logging features
+* Extensive logging for backup and staging creation
-* Supports all popular web servers: Apache, Nginx, and Microsoft IIS
+* Supports all popular web servers: Nginx, Apache and Microsoft IIS
+* <strong>[Premium]: </strong>Push & migrate entire clone website to the production website.
+* <strong>[Premium]: </strong>Backup entire WordPress website faster than with other plugins
+* <strong>[Premium]: </strong>Restore a backup very easily and fast
+* <strong>[Premium]: </strong>Migrate and transfer whole backup website to another host / domain
-* <strong>[Premium]: </strong>Choose a separate database and select a custom directory for cloning
+* <strong>[Premium]: </strong>Choose a separate database and select a custom directory for the staging / backup site
-* <strong>[Premium]: </strong>Make the clone website available from a subdomain like dev.example.com
+* <strong>[Premium]: </strong>Make the staging website available from a subdomain like dev.example.com
-* <strong>[Premium]: </strong>Push & migrate entire clone site inc. all plugins, themes, and media files to the production website.
 * <strong>[Premium]: </strong>Define user roles that get access to the clone site only.
 For instance, clients or external developers.
-* <strong>[Premium]: </strong>Migration and cloning of WordPress multisites
+* <strong>[Premium]: </strong>Cloning and pushing of WordPress multisites

 > Note: Some features are Premium.
 This means you need WP STAGING | PRO to use those features. [get WP STAGING | PRO](https://wp-staging.com)!